TofuBytesDEV/Module-Documentation/docs/UpdateActiveStatus().md

 <h2>UpdateActiveStatus(planetName,activeStatus)</h2>

 {: .warning }
 This is an emergency function and should only be used when needed.
-Refer to `UpdateCampaign()` to automatically enable/disable the planet status after a defend campaign.
+Refer to `UpdateCampaign()` to automatically enable/disable the planet status after any campaign.

 UpdateActiveStatus() allows the Game Master or developers to update a planet's active status.
 The function can be called from inside of the game management script and also called live from the in-game developer console as long as the `require(id)` variable is identified with the function.